DoDAO-io/dodao-aave-guides/generated/markdown/lending-in-aave.md

 - [x]  There are limits for lending which depends on the account type.
 - [x]  The Traditional Finance takes most of the interest from borrowers.
 - [x]  In Traditional Finance, most of the times there is a compulsion for maintaining minimum balance.

-##### Which of the following are correct about lending in Aave?

-- [x]  The platform is completely decentralized.Hence no involvement of middlemen.
-- [x]  Lending in Aave is taxless and no limits for lending.
-- [x]  Aave gives 10% interest for lenders.
-- [ ]  Aave is an uncensored platform anyone can be a lender in Aave.